agro23/GummiCompany/README.md

 *    A user should be able to click on each Product and see its Details.

 **Admin**
 *    An admin should be able to add and remove individual Products, as well as delete all Products.
 	- All users are Admin to begin with

 ## Specifications

 * Data Models are created

+* UPDATE: 4/27 -- add properties to Product models <--

+* UPDATE: 4/27 -- add Reviews model

 * CRUD

+* UPDATE: 4/27 -- create one-to-many relationship between Reviews and Products

+* UPDATE: 4/27 -- create CRUD for Reviews

+* Model testing with mock database

+* Controller Testing with mock database

-* Views and Controllers work
+* Models and Controllers work

+* Integration testing with models and controllers using test database

+* Add Views

+* MVC working

 * Layout is present for styling